paulgrock/react-auth/README.md

 * Username: paulgrock@gmail.com
 * Password: password

-### Starting a dev server with webpack and an auth server with express
+### Starting a dev server with webpack and an auth server with nodemon
-Run these commands in different tabs.
 ```
 $ npm run start:dev
-$ npm run server
 ```

 ### Building for production